 Feasibility Study and DEQ Record of Decision

-Pursuant to DEQ Consent Order No. ECSR-NWR-93-7, issued on July 23, 1993 and amended on July 18, 1994 and February 9, 1996, Boeing and Cascade completed interim removal measures and a remedial investigation and feasibility study regarding the TSA contaminant plume.
+Pursuant to DEQ Consent Order No. ECSR-NWR-93-7, issued on July 23, 1993, and amended on July 18, 1994, and again on February 9, 1996, Boeing and Cascade completed interim removal measures and a Remedial Investigation and Feasibility Study regarding the TSA contaminant plume.
 On September 1, 1996, DEQ provide public notice and opportunity to comment on a proposed remedial action for the TSA contaminant plume.
 The comment period ended on October 30, 1996.

-After consideration of public comments received, the Director of DEQ selected the remedial action described in the ROD dated December 31, 1996.
+After consideration of public comments received, DEQ’s Director selected the remedial action described in the ROD in a published document dated December 31, 1996.

 Remedial Action Objectives

-Remedial Action Objectives (RAOs) established in the 1996 ROD and Consent Order were to facilitate restoration of the TSA to MCL levels within specific timeframes.
+Remedial Action Objectives (RAOs) established in the 1996 ROD and Consent Order, were to facilitate restoration of the TSA to MCL levels within specific timeframes.
 These RAOs were based on analyses performed for the Feasibility Study (Landau Associates and Emcon 1996) and subsequent analyses performed for DEQ (S.S.
 Papadopulos Assoc., 1996a and 1996b).
 The RAOs defined in the ROD include:

 Restore TSA groundwater to protective concentrations (MCLs) within a reasonable time (i.e., 20 years), if feasible.
 If not feasible, minimize the extent of TSA groundwater with concentrations above the MCL and provide long‐term hydraulic containment.